Nonconvex regularization for sparse neural networks: General theory

 \end{proof} We can interpret the conditions from the previous result in terms of the original problem~\eqref{eq:phi_problem}.
-Condition i) simply requires the outer weights \(c\) in~\eqref{eq:phi_problem} to be chosen as a local minimum.
-Condition ii) can be read as follows: Adding any number of additional nodes \(\omega\) with small outer weights to \(\NN\) will increase the training objective of~\eqref{eq:phi_problem}.
+Condition~i) simply requires the outer weights \(c\) in~\eqref{eq:phi_problem} to be chosen as a local minimum.
+Condition~ii) can be read as follows: Adding any number of additional nodes \(\omega\) with small outer weights to \(\NN\) will increase the training objective of~\eqref{eq:phi_problem}.

-The next theorem proves that any local minimizer is not only sparse, guaranteed by Theorem~\ref{thm:local_finiteness}, but also fits the data properly.
-To state the theorem we need to introduce the following notation; cf.~ \cite{bach2017breaking, 2019arXiv191001635O}.
-Let $\mathcal{W}(D)$ be the space of functions $f$ on $D$ that satisfy \(f(x)=[\NN\mu](x)\) for every $x\in D$ and some $\mu\in M(\Omega)$.
-It can be easily seen that any such $f$ is Lipschitz continuous on $D$.
-For $f\in\mathcal{W}(D)$, denote
+The next theorem proves that any local minimizer is not only \fixed{finitely supported}, guaranteed by Theorem~\ref{thm:local_finiteness}, but also fits the data properly.
+To state the theorem we need to introduce the following notation; cf.~\cite{bach2017breaking, 2019arXiv191001635O}.
+Let $\mathcal{W}(D)$ be the space of functions $f$ on $D$ that satisfy \(f(x)=[\NN\mu](x)\) for every $x\in D$ and some $\mu\in M(\Omega)$. \fixed{A characterization of this space for the ReLU activation function will be provided below in Section~\ref{sec:exact_rep}.} For $f\in\mathcal{W}(D)$, denote